KnowThePepper

 How Hot is Chinese 5 Color?
 Heat Level & Flavor

-The Chinese 5 Color delivers 10K–30K Scoville Heat Units, placing it in the Hot tier (10K–100K SHU).
-That makes it roughly 6x hotter than a jalapeño.
+The Chinese 5 Color delivers 10K–30K Scoville Heat Units, placing it in the Hot tier (10K-100K SHU).
+That makes it roughly 1-12x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.

 Flavor notes: bright and sharp.

-Chinese 5 Color Nutrition Facts & Health Benefits
+Chinese 5 Color Nutrition Facts & Serving Context

 Like most small hot peppers, Chinese 5 Color pods are nutrient-dense relative to their size.
 A 100g serving of fresh pods provides roughly 40 calories, significant vitamin C (often exceeding 100% of daily value in fully ripe red pods), and meaningful amounts of vitamin A from carotenoids that intensify as pods ripen through color stages.